Disc golf: Tournaments

-Tournaments are held nationwide and year long in the United States.
+Tournaments are held nationwide and yearlong in the United States.
 Sanctioned Tournament play is communicated through the Professional Disc Golf Association Membership.
 The PDGA provides international, professional, and amateur disc golf tournaments as well as communicates event results, opinions and other information beneficial to the sport via electronic and printed media.
 In 1982 the PDGA hosted the first World Championship Tournament.
 Since then, the World Championships have been held in 17 different American states, as well as Toronto, Ontario.

-Disc golf tournaments are popular around the world.
-As with traditional golf, there are many championship tournaments.
-One of the largest is the United States Disc Golf Championship, held in October in Rock Hill, South Carolina.
+One of the largest disc golf tournaments is the United States Disc Golf Championship, held in October in Rock Hill, South Carolina.

-Every year, the largest teams tournament in the world is held in Austin, Texas, by John Houck.

-To prove the year-round sustainability of the sport, annual winter tournaments known as Ice Bowls are held at courses around the world.
-Using the motto "No Wimps, No Whiners", Ice Bowls collectively are designed to create sport awareness, and are considered charity events that typically benefit a food bank local to a given tournament location.
+As a show of the year-round sustainability of the sport, annual winter tournaments, known as Ice Bowls, are held at courses around the world.
+Using the motto "No Wimps, No Whiners", Ice Bowls collectively create sport awareness and are considered charity events that typically benefit a local food bank.
 The official website reports that the 2010 Ice Bowls raised over $250,000 and donated over 67,000 pounds of food in the 222 tournaments for the year.
 Other charitable tournaments include the annual St. Jude Disc Golf Tournament which started in 2017 and has raised over $100,000 for St. Jude Children's Research Hospital.